-While bed, pillow, and sleep technology constantly evolve, the idea of sleeping in a bed dates back millions of years.
-The earliest humans imitated the sleeping habits of apes, building makeshift beds from leaves, grass, and plant life.
+The concept of sleeping in a bed dates back millions of years.
+The earliest humans imitated the sleeping habits of apes, creating makeshift beds from leaves, grass, and plants.

 While we can’t be certain how long the earliest humans would sleep and in what position, it’s assumed that early man rested 5 to 7 hours each night and slept on their side, similar to wild simians.

 The ancient Egyptians popularized the idea of a raised bed around 3,000 BC, and the design evolved through the Greek and Roman empires, the medieval era, the Renaissance, and beyond.

 As recently as the late 19th Century, only the wealthiest people were guaranteed the opportunity to sleep in a bed.
 The poor frequently slept on the ground, using cushions or sacks as makeshift mattresses.

 Pillows were first popularized by the Romans, who would stuff cloth with straw or hay to enhance comfort.
-Before this, pillows were constructed from stone to lift the head from the ground for protection.
+Before this, pillows were constructed from stone to elevate the head from the ground.

 How Did People Sleep Before There Were Beds?

-The concept of a bed can be traced back some 23 million years to the Miocene period.
+The concept of a bed can be traced back 23 million years to the Miocene period.
 Humans didn’t yet walk the Earth in this era, so we can thank our simian ancestors for devising the concept of a bed.

 Apes were believed to gather and compile plant material to increase comfort during sleep.